Jwaters290/GoP-Boundary-DESI-EUCLID/README.md

 This repository is designed to sit parallel to the Gravity of Probability theoretical program rather than to replace or extend it.

-The underlying framework—deriving probabilistic curvature from quantum decoherence and its boundary saturation—has been developed in a series of preprints and a publicly archived doctoral thesis, including:
+The underlying framework—deriving probabilistic curvature from quantum decoherence and its boundary saturation—has been developed in a series of preprints and a publicly archived thesis, including:
  - The Gravity of Probability: Replicating Dark Matter Effects Through Quantum Decoherence Curvature (Figshare thesis archive) https://figshare.com/articles/thesis/The_Gravity_of_Probability_i_Replicating_Dark_Matter_Effects_Through_Quantum_Decoherence_Curvature_i_/29815934
  - DESI DR2 VACs Predictions (pre-registered observational forecasts)